 Will you help me out after our tutoring is over?

 The short answer is yes.
 We are the best in the business at routinely checking up on you, making sure your GMAT went as well as we had hoped, helping you with business school applications.
 Once our formal tutoring is over, you have become part of the Merchant GMAT family, with access to all of our alumni resources.

-Check out our Products page for a full description of our packages.
+Check out our GMAT page for a full description of our packages.

 It depends, but most likely yes.

 How much can I expect to improve my GMAT score?

 If you have any additional questions not addressed here, feel free to email email@example.com.
 We'll get back to you asap.

 Type in your details and we can get in touch about setting up a free 1 hour GMAT class